 There is a great deal of evidence scattered throughout the literature (but left there disregarded) that the effect of affect on the learning and performance of literacy is a great deal more important than we have recognised (e.g. Andreassen et al 2006).
 Anxiety is frequently and clearly recognised (e.g. Everatt & Brannan 1996).
 It is everywhere noted that failing to acquire literacy is associated with searing anxiety all round.
 This anxiety is routinely portrayed as the result of failure, but no evidence is produced to back this assertion.
 We always describe anxiety as the cart, but it could just as easily be the horse.
 Anxiety could just as easily be a primary cause of failure rather than its result.
 It could, at least beyond the very initial stages of literacy failure, be prior to, rather than consequent upon, this failure.
 This is an unresolved, but absolutely fundamental issue.

 When at school I decided early on that I was bad a maths.
 I found it hard to manipulate numbers and this made me feel stupid.
 When given a maths problem to solve I would become anxious, and the more anxious I became, the harder it was to concentrate on the numbers.
-I got to the point where I would feel that I was having a panic attack.
+I got to the point where it felt like I was having a panic attack.

 Unsurprisingly, I decided that it would feel far more comfortable not to try.
 And so I gave up.
 I spent the remaining years of maths lessons doodling, staring out of the window and generally avoiding doing any work.
 It was easier to give up and resigning myself to being rubbish at maths than it was to deal with the crippling anxiety of making an effort and failing.
 Teachers shrugged and shunted down the sets until I found myself largely untroubled and left to my own devices in the bottom set.
 My teachers’ expectations of me were as low as those I had for myself.
 Equally unsurprisingly, I got a D grade in my GCSE maths exam.